2015 MDEA Official Rules

 Rules Applicable to Entry Materials

-- Electronically sign and date the completed Entry Form, attesting to the eligibility of the product and the accuracy of the entry materials, and submit along with the other electronic entry materials
+- Attest to the eligibility of the product and the accuracy of their responses and materials.

-- Use the file naming conventions for all digital entry materials as outlined in the Entry Form.
+- Use the file naming conventions when uploading digital entry materials as outlined in the Entry Form.

 - DO NOT submit entry materials on CD, DVD, Blu Ray, USB, or any other formats.